Skip to main content

 The weaker one has an output power of 25W, the stronger one offers 28W.

-Due to the large surface area and high efficiency, the SUAOKI 28W enables an output power of up to 3.1A per port.
+Thanks to its large surface area and high efficiency, the SUAOKI 28W enables an output power of up to 3.1A per port.
 A special "Sun Pointer" helps to align the solar charger ideally to the sun to get the most out of it.

-Up to 3(!) devices can be charged simultaneously.
-The battery of smartphones is charged quickly in very good to good sunlight, large powerbanks can take a whole day until they are full.
+Up to 3(!) devices can be charged at the same time.
+The battery of smartphones is charged quickly in very good to good sunlight, large power banks can take a whole day to fill up.
 Of course, it takes even longer when it is cloudy.

 Nevertheless, the SUAOKI 28W is one of the most powerful solar chargers on the market.